moha-02/java_MariaDB_connection/README.md

 ## MAIN DIFFERENCE BETWEEN JDBC AND JPA
 1. JDBC allows us to write SQL commands to read data from and update data to a relational database.
 JPA, unlike JDBC, allows developers to construct database-driven Java programs utilizing object-oriented semantics.

-2. With JDBC, we need to write out the full SQL query, while with JPA, we simply use annotations to create one-to-one, one-to-many, many-to-one, and many-to-many associations
+2. With JDBC, we need to write out the full SQL query, while with JPA, we simply use annotations to create one-to-one, one-to-many, many-to-one, and many-to-many associations.

 3. JDBC is database-dependent, which means that different scripts must be written for different databases.
 On the other side, JPA is database-agnostic, meaning that the same code can be used in a variety of databases with few (or no) modifications.